AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 ![Alt text](../images/AP_CompanyMaintenanceAP.png)

-Refer to Working With Company A/P Options for additional information.
+Refer to [Working With Company A/P Options](#working-with-company-ap-options) for additional information.
 The G/L account numbers which are credited when payments are processed (also referred to as the cash account number and the discount number) are designated by the following fields:

 - **Cost Center** and **G/L Account** # fields (see below) of the bank records.
-Refer to Working With Bank Records for additional information.
+Refer to [Working With Bank Records](#working-with-bank-records) for additional information.

     ![Alt text](../images/AP_BankMaintenance.png)

-&gt;Note: The specific names of these bank record fields are designated by the values of the Cost cntr hdr and Account header fields of a company’s G/L options (as described above)
+>Note: The specific names of these bank record fields are designated by the values of the Cost cntr hdr and Account header fields of a company’s G/L options (as described above)

 - **Discount account** field (see below) of the company A/P options.

     ![Alt text](../images/AP_CompanyMaintenanceAP.png)
-Refer to Working With Company A/P Options for additional information.
+Refer to [Working With Company A/P Options](#working-with-ap-options) for additional information.

 When payments are processed, a single credit journal entry is created in G/L (for both the cash account number and the discount number) for each individual payment (printed check, manually-written check and EFT transaction).

 Refer to [Working With Company A/P Options](#working-with-ap-options) for information about the:

 - **Pmt jrnl entry method** field which is used to designate if a single debit journal entry is created for each payment of a batch, or for the entire batch when printing checks.
-    &gt;Note: A single debit journal entry is created for each manual check and each EFT processed.
+    >Note: A single debit journal entry is created for each manual check and each EFT processed.

 - Dates used for debit and credit journal entries when processing payments.